prisma/specs/prisma-framework/Readme.md

 #### Server

-**Editor's Note:** This is currently called the query engine.
+**Editor's Note:** This is currently called the Query Engine.

 The Access Server responds to HTTP requests from the Access Client.
-The Access Server is a long-running service that's either run as a local "sidecar" process alongside your application or as a remote HTTP server.
-Typically when you're just getting started, you'll run the Access Server as a sidecar and later, as your business grows, you'll transition to a multi-tiered architecture with a remote HTTP server.
+The Access Server is a long-running service that's either run alongside your application as
+"sidecar process" or as a remote HTTP server.
+Typically when you're just getting started, you'll run the Access Server as a sidecar and later, as your business grows, you'll transition to a multi-tiered architecture with access control.

 The Access Server will try to connect to the provided datasources **on launch**.
 In order to do this, the Access Server needs to know the connection strings.
 For this we'll need to pass in a path to the `schema.prisma` file: `./access-server --schema ./schema.prisma`.

-**TODO** better understand the implications of this configuration dependency.
-How we will deploy this configuration, etc.

-The Access Server is precompiled with common Connectors like Postgres, MySQL, SQLite and MongoDB.
-The Access Server will delegate establishing the datasource connection to the connectors.
-Once the connections have been established, the Access Server is ready for queries from the Access Client.

 <details>
 <summary>Access Server Example Implementation</summary>